softindex/uikernel/docs/docs/creating-records.md

 {% highlight javascript %}

 highlightNewRecord(recordId) {
-  this.refs.grid.addRecordStatus(recordId, 'new'); // mark the record as new }
+  this.grid.addRecordStatus(recordId, 'new'); // mark the record as new }

 // ...